Patriarchal Province of Seleucia-Ctesiphon

-The Patriarchal Province of Seleucia-Ctesiphon was an ecclesiastical province of the Church of the East, with see in Seleucia-Ctesiphon.
-It was attested between the fifth and thirteenth centuries.
-As its name entails, it was the province of the patriarch of the Church of the East.
-The province consisted of a number of dioceses in the region of Beth Aramaye, between Basra and Kirkuk, which were placed under the patriarch's direct supervision at the synod of Yahballaha I in 420.
+The Patriarchal Province of Seleucia-Ctesiphon was an ecclesiastical province of the patriarch of the Church of the East.
+Its metropolitan see was in Seleucia-Ctesiphon, near Al-Mada’in in modern Iraq.
+It existed from the fifth to the thirteenth centuries.
+The province consisted of a number of dioceses in the region of Asoristan between Basra and Kirkuk which were placed under the patriarch's direct supervision at the synod of Yahballaha I in 420.

 Background

+According to Eliya of Damascus, there were thirteen dioceses in the province of the patriarch in 893: